 This website runs a computer simulation detailing results from an impact at a particular distance away from an impact site on Earth's surface.
-We will use the Atlanta-destroying, sci-fi movie projectile from Question 2.
-We have calculated the radius of the projectile and for the simulator you will need to diameter.
-(Note.
-Remember diameter = 2\radius)
+We will use the Atlanta-destroying, sci-fi movie projectile from Question 2 and let's start close to Atlanta in Peachtree City, GA.
+To avoid confusion, here are the parameter values you should enter into the simulator: